joshuaobrien/qh/README.md

 - I don't cleanly handle the case where there are no results.
 - The names of my components are a bit inconsistent.
 It'd be better if they weren't!
 - The loading state doesn't exactly match the shape of the loaded state.
 The transition would be better if it was.
-- More extensive testing with visual regression tests + Storybook.
+- More extensive testing, along with visual regression tests + Storybook.
 - More comprehensive integration tests.
 I don't have any tests for when the backend sends malformed data, for example.
+- Better responsive design.
+Although the solution is responsive, I could handle more breakpoints and improve the design.

 ## Commands you can run
 - `yarn dev` - Starts the dev server